kobocoin/electrum-kobo-server/HOWTO.md

 **Software.** A recent Linux 64-bit distribution with the following software
 installed: `python`, `easy_install`, `git`, standard C/C++
 build chain.
 You will need root access in order to install other software or Python libraries.
+Python 2.7 is the minimum supported version.

-**Hardware.** The lightest setup is a pruning server with diskspace requirements of about 10 GB for the electrum database.
-However note that you also need to run okcashd and keep a copy of the full blockchain, which is roughly 20 GB in April 2014.
+**Hardware.** The lightest setup is a pruning server with diskspace requirements of about 4 GB for the electrum database.
+However note that you also need to run okcashd and keep a copy of the full blockchain, which is roughly 600 MB in October 2015.
 If you have less than 2 GB of RAM make sure you limit okcashd to 8 concurrent connections.
 If you have more resources to spare you can run the server with a higher limit of historic transactions per address.
 CPU speed is important for the initial block chain import, but is also important if you plan to run a public Electrum server, which could serve tens of concurrent requests.
 Any multi-core x86 CPU from 2009 or newer other than an Atom should do for good performance.
 An ideal setup